-Some of you might even had the privilege of using it in its early days.
-The primary modifications it was equipped with were better multitasking features, and the plug-and-play feature.
+Some of you might even have the privilege of using it in its early days.
+The primary modifications it was equipped with were better multitasking features and the plug-and-play feature.

-Then came the Windows 98, followed by Windows M# and finally Windows XP.
-These aren't foreign to any person who had the least bit of interest in computers (and XP is still my personal faviorate!).
+Then came Windows 98, followed by Windows M# and finally Windows XP.
+These aren't foreign to any person who had the least bit of interest in computers (and XP is still my personal favorite!).

-ME was the first time when Windows shared its desktop arrangement of logos and icons with the world.
-Without doubt XP carried it forward which exists till date.
+It was the first time when Windows shared its desktop arrangement of logos and icons with the world.
+Without a doubt, XP carried it forward which exists to date.

 Windows XP was followed by Windows Vista which wasn't as great a success as XP.
 It required a lot of system resources, lagged more than expected and was just not a great product overall!

 But when has “not so great market response” ever belittled Microsoft?
 So they decided to build the Windows 7 as we know it today.

 And in the last couple of years, releasing one after the other systems like Windows 8 and 10 Windows seems to dominate the OS market.

 Windows 10 obviously being the most recent Windows Version. out there in the real world, Windows 10 is getting mixed responses.